sisheng1998/email-server/README.md

 Error `ERR_REQUIRE_ESM` might appear if the NodeJS server under CommonJS environment.

-To fix the error, use `app.cjs` file as entry point to run the server, it should be placed same level as the `/dist` folder.
+To fix the error, use `app.cjs` file as entry point to run the server, it should be under `/dist` folder after `npm run build`.

 ## Technology Stack